m-n/much-todo/README.md

 much-todo
 =========

-A todo list for the cl repl
+A todo list for the cl repl.

+Warning: alpha quality.
+There may still be some situations where this deletes your todo file without warning.

 This package creates and manages a simple todo list, transparently backed by a file, designed for use at the slime repl.
+It is tested in SBCL but purports to be written in portable Common Lisp.

 Example
 -------